ajunhoa/automated_booking/README.md

 # Automatic booking for any website</br>
-WE ARE MAKING IT ABLE TO AUTOMATIC REFRESH AND BOOK/RESERVE ANYTHING FOR YOU!!!
+WE ARE MAKING IT ABLE TO AUTOMATIC REFRESH AND BOOK/RESERVE ANYTHING FOR YOU!!!</br>
+but of course it's work in progres...
+Estimated to be done by....
+2030!! :)